Sonic Acts: Night Air

 Night Air: Breathing with Clouds, OT301, Amsterdam.
 Photo by Sabine Van Nistelrooij.

 Taking place from 2021 until 2023, during the COVID-19 pandemic and in accordance with lockdown and social distancing guidelines, Night Air was a series of online transmissions and offline events.

 Night Air aimed to make pollution visible by drawing attention to the side-effects of modernity – from colonial exploitation of people and resources to the destruction of the environment and common land.
 The term 'night air' is derived from miasma theory (Greek for 'pollution').
-Each edition featured contributions from filmmakers, artists, researchers and activists.
-The programmes examined such subjects as the formulation of clouds, atmospheres, and turbulence, shifting sands, nuclear unknowns, and smog.
+Each edition featured contributions from filmmakers, artists, researchers, and activists.
+The programmes examined such subjects as the formulation of clouds, atmospheres, turbulence, shifting sands, nuclear unknowns, and smog.

 Residencies and mentorship programmes

-In 2024, Sonic Acts launched ALTERLIFE, a collaborative residency with Rupert (center for art and education) in Vilnius.
+In 2024, Sonic Acts launched ALTERLIFE, a collaborative residency with Rupert, a center for art and education in Vilnius, Lithuania.
 The residency examines chemical entanglements shaped by colonial and capitalist histories.
 Alina Schmuch was the first ALTERLIFE resident.